 On March 24, 2006, BioTime entered into a license agreement with Summit to develop Hextend and PentaLyte in the People's Republic of China, and Taiwan.
-Summit paid BioTime \$500,000 in May 2006 as the initial consideration for the China and Taiwan license.
-At March 31, 2006, BioTime had a receivable of \$500,000 for this amount.
-BioTime has recorded this amount as deferred revenue which will be amortized over the remaining life of the underlying patents.
-BioTime also will be entitled to receive 50% of the royalties and any milestone payments received by Summit from any third-party sublicense, excluding the first payment made by a sublicensee upon execution of an agreement with Summit.
+Summit paid BioTime \$500,000 in May, 2006 as the initial consideration for the China and Taiwan license.
+BioTime also will be entitled to receive 50% of the royalties and any milestone payments received by Summit from any third-party sublicense, excluding the first payment made by a sublicense upon execution of an agreement with Summit.
 Summit has entered a sublicense agreement with Maruishi for Hextend and PentaLyte in China and Taiwan.
-Milestone payments of 20,000,000 yen are payable by Maruishi when the first new drug application for Hextend is filed and when the first clinical study of PentaLyte begins under the sublicense.
+Milestone payments of Yen 20,000,000 are payable by Maruishi when the first new drug application for Hextend is filed and when the first clinical study of PentaLyte begins under the sublicense.